Implementing Knowledge Management In

 The concept of knowledge management is not well defined according to several experts, and there is no unanimous accepted definition of knowledge management (Johannsen, 2000; Koenig, 2001) especially in the context of academic libraries (Yi, 2006).
 Therefore, academic libraries require a definition of knowledge management that corresponds to the libraries’ characteristics and performance expectations.
 Therefore, respondents were asked to define knowledge management in their own words.
 Some of the respondents took this challenge and defined knowledge management.
 Their responses confirmed that the term knowledge management has varied connotations for different library professionals.
 They conceptualize knowledge management from different viewpoints which may be categorized as information management viewpoint, system, process and technology viewpoint, and culture and method of management viewpoint.
 Their views on knowledge management have been illustrated in table 1.

-Table 1: Library Professionals’ Views On Knowledge Management Concepts
+Table 1: Library Professionals’ Views On Knowledge

-"Knowledge Management defined as accessing information, sharing it, on a need to know basis, to either increase the professionalism or the value of the individual employee, which then increases the performance of the library”.
+“Processing and organization of information sources is knowledge management” "Knowledge Management defined as accessing information, sharing it, on a need to know basis, to either increase the professionalism or the value of the individual employee, which then increases the performance of the library”.
+“To identify the organizational tacit knowledge and manage in specific way by which organizational development can be secure”.
+“Knowledge Management is a system to facilitate learning, innovation and sharing to achieve the strategic objectives of an organization”.
+“Knowledge Management is a new branch of management for achieving breakthrough business performance through the synergy of people, processes, and technology” |

 The respondents were equally divided on the question whether knowledge management is just another fad like Total Quality Management (Table 2).
 However, most of the respondents agreed or strongly agreed on whether knowledge management is a new term for what library professionals were already doing, which corroborates the findings of Roknuzzaman et al. (2009) that library itself is a knowledge-based organization where collection and maintenance of recorded knowledge by librarians is a practice as old as civilization itself.
 Library professionals seemed aware of the opportunities knowledge management provide to them as majority of them strongly agree that library professionals have important roles to play in knowledge management programs.
 Similarly, an overwhelming majority either agreed or strongly agreed that information management is just another aspect of knowledge management, which demonstrate the thinking of library professionals that information management involves management of explicit knowledge (textbooks, documents, databases, web pages, etc), while knowledge management is broader aspect involves the management of both explicit and tacit knowledge (Ajiferuke, 2003).